nephio-experimental/tko/README.md

 site inventories and blueprint catalogs.

 This PoC is a complete rewrite of the Nephio core.
-It comprises three controllers that can run independently or be embedded into a control plane, such as a Kubernetes management cluster.
+It comprises three controllers that can run independently or be embedded into a control plane, including first-class support for Kubernetes management clusters.

 Included are backends for [PostgreSQL](https://www.postgresql.org/) and [Spanner](https://cloud.google.com/spanner).
 Both provide scalability, resiliency, and